emmettFC/selected-projects/plankton_vision/README.md

 ###### Proportion of false positives in the final classification (grouped by 1) correct class, 2) other false, 3) other plankton false)
    ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_vision/assets/proportion-false-positive-by-class-asset.png)

+Examples of the false positives shown in the pie graphs above (Other --> plankton misclassification) for each of the 8 plankton groups are given in the sample plot below:

 ###### Examples of Other images classified as each of the plankton groups (false positives) in the multi-class model
    ![alt text](https://github.com/emmettFC/selected-projects/blob/master/plankton_vision/assets/other-to-plank-misclass-asset.png)